JamieCruwys/android-modularisation/README.md

 ### Test data

 Some tests use JSON files.
-For this project the test data is provided by [android-modularisation-test-data](https://github.com/JamieCruwys/android-modularisation-test-data) in the form of a submodule.
+For this project the test data is provided by [android-modularisation-test-data](https://github.com/JamieCruwys/android-modularisation-test-data) in the form of a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 This shared repository may be used by other platforms e.g. iOS.

 In order to use the JSON files, they must exist in `androidTest/assets`.

-The following gradle scripts adds the test data files into `androidTest/assets` for the `forex` module:
+The following gradle script adds the test data files into `androidTest/assets` for the `forex` module:

 ```
 android {